eugeny-dementev/qmk_firmware/keyboards/splitkb/aurora/sofle_v2/keymaps/eugeny-dementev/readme.md

-# Aurora Sofle v2's Default Keymap
+# Aurora Sofle v2's Eugeny Dementev Keymap
-_This keymap is a copy of the [Sofle default keymap](https://github.com/qmk/qmk_firmware/tree/master/keyboards/sofle/keymaps/default), with some modifications._
+_This keymap is a copy of the [Sofle default keymap](https://github.com/qmk/qmk_firmware/tree/master/keyboards/sofle/keymaps/default), with multiple modifications._

-A simple default keymap for the Aurora Sofle v2
+A custom default keymap for the Aurora Sofle v2
 ===============================================

-Keymaps in general are quite personal, so it is difficult to come up with a default that will suit every user.
-We hope this keymap serves as a good starting point for your own - although it should be fairly usable out-of-the-box.
+Curren keymap is an attemp to introduce ideas from [Designing a Symbol Layer](https://getreuer.info/posts/keyboards/symbol-layer/index.html) an apply them to sofle layout while also utilizing Mod-Tap for home row with exclusion of Shift key

 What do all these layers do?
 ----------------------------